silviamaggi/smd-com/_posts/2021-03-03-designing-for-inclusion.md

   - women in tech
   - ux
 description: 'What does it mean designing for inclusion?
 Inclusive design is gaining a lot of attention lately, and rightly so.
 Articles and resources to start.'
+excerpt: 'The following articles and resources are a good start to understand how biases influence our work and what to pay attention to when starting a new project.'
 featimage: true
 featimage-alt: "Design, Digested 17 by Silvia Maggi"
 featimage-class: 'u-featured'